High School vs. College Essay Writing

 When reading your paper, professors look for answers to questions like “But what about . . . ?” and “Have you considered . . . ?”
 They want to see that you’ve approached the argument from more than one angle, and that you’re able to admit its limitations.

 Without question, college essay writing is more demanding than high school essay writing.
-Bu just like any other, it’s a skill that you progressively develop with time and practice as you adjust to college life.
+Bu just like anything else, it’s a skill that you progressively develop with time and practice as you adjust to college life.
 So keep at it, and you’ll turn your excellent high school essay writing skills to excellent college essay writing skills in no time!